Enzi Broussard

-Enzi Broussard (born June 16, 2001) is an American professional soccer player who plays as a forward.
+Enzi Hekima Starks Broussard (born June 16, 2001) is an American professional soccer player who plays as a forward.
 She played college soccer for the West Virginia Mountaineers and the Washington State Cougars.

 Early life

 Broussard was born in Dallas, Texas.
 Before committing to West Virginia University, she was a four-star recruit who played for the U-17 USWNT and honed her skills in the U.S. Soccer Development Academy at IMG Academy.

 College career

 West Virginia

 Broussard joined the West Virginia Mountaineers in 2019.
 She played for the Mountaineers for two seasons, making 30 appearances and scoring 5 goals.

 Washington State

 Broussard transferred to Washington State in March 2021.
 She played for only one season with the Cougars.

 Club career

 San Antonio Athenians SC

 After college, Broussard returned to Texas and joined San Antonio Athenians SC in April 2022, a pre-professional side in the USL W League.

 Changnyeong WFC

 In 2023, Broussard joined South Korean club Changnyeong WFC, securing one of the three spots available for foreign players on the team.
 Changnyeong scored 15 goals in the 2023 season, with Broussard contributing 5.